FunkyFr3sh/petool/README.md

 Note: These macros are NOT available for `NASM` and `GNU as` but the same can be done via `@SET` instead

-### Existing symbols in original executable (sym.c)
+### Existing symbols in original executable (sym.cpp)

     SETCGLOB(0x004D2A80, WinMain);

 When you need to refer to existing symbols inside the executable, you can export global symbols from assembly source via the `SETCGLOB` macro.
 Symbols can be any named memory address: function, data, uninitialized variable.
-As long as you define them in sym.c, you can use them anywhere.
+As long as you define them in sym.cpp, you can use them anywhere.

 Note: For functions using the watcom register calling convention you will need to pass the additional <arg_count> arg.